nextflow-io/training/docs/nf_customize/04_config.md

     nextflow run nf-core/demo -profile singularity -params-file mycustomparams.json -c mycustomconfig.config --outdir results_mixed
     ```

 You now have a new output directory named `results_mixed` despite the directory being named `results_customparams` in your custom parameters file.

+!!! question "Exercise"

+    Consider how the different levels of configuration interacted.
+Mix and match configuration levels to rename your outputs.

 ---